-The Peretzes spent several years in Blackburn but moved to Lytham St Annes some time after 1911.
+The Peretzes spent several years in Blackburn but moved to Lytham St Annes some time after 1911 where Edward taught alongside Walter Eastwood, a local artist, who has several paintings in the Lytham St Annes Art Collection.
 Edward died in 1930 and was buried at Lytham Cemetery.

 Jane died in 1943.
 She had no children.

-Jane’s other donation, Beach Scene, Morecambe Bay, is also missing, although in 2001 it was recorded by Stephen Sartin to have last been located in the rent collection department at Fylde Borough Council.
+Jane’s other donation, Beach Scene, Morecambe Bay, acc no 32, is also missing, although in 2001 it was recorded by Stephen Sartin to have last been located in the rent collection department at Fylde Borough Council.
 (3)

 A Country Track in the Moonlight is the only remaining work in the Collection by Percy Brooke.

 (1) Details of Jane and Edward Peretz have been obtained from census records:

 1891 Census Piece 3353 Folio 115 Page No 2

 1901 Census Piece 3907 Folio 5 Page No 1